maptimelex/schedule/readme.md

 # maptimeLEX Schedule
-rebooting maptimeLEX with new schedule
+Rebooting maptimeLEX with new schedule

 Starting in September 2019, the Department of Geography will host monthly maptimeLEX meetings on campus.
 The public is invited and all mapping skill levels are welcome.

-Each meeting will run an hour in length.
+Each meeting will run for an hour.
 The first half is a beginner-level presentation to solve simple mapping challenges.
 The second half is open to discussing other mapping issues.
-If demand exists, other presentations can be made at this time.
-Just let us know to schedule your presentation!
+If demand exists, other presentations can be scheduled.
+Just let us know to plan your presentation!

 ## Join in